gmcel/gmcel-github.io/README.md

 From action, to horror, to sci-fi, there are a lot of genres of movies to watch and enjoy.
 Having a hard time finding a movie to watch?
-Try our top 5 suggestion which focuses about romance:
+Try our top 5 suggestion that focuses about romance:

 # 1. Flipped